rosiepiee/rosiepiee/README.md

 <img width="150" height="138" alt="image" src="https://github.com/user-attachments/assets/62b141c0-72bf-4c06-9c7a-1a2a64782be2" />

-I'm in LOVE with my boyfriend like.. the huggest crush....
+I'm in LOVE with my boyfriend like.. the biggest crush....
 AGHHH!!

 He/Him pronouns pls!!
 That would be so tubular if you respected it, heh!